Anderson family: The Four Horsemen

-David Flair is best known for his work performing in World Championship Wrestling (WCW) where he held the United States and World Tag Team championships.

-Reid Flair

-Reid Flair was working performing for various companies on the independent circuit and for All Japan Pro Wrestling before he died suddenly in 2013.

-Charlotte Flair

-Inspired and determined to keep her brother Reid's professional wrestling legacy alive, Ashley started training to become a professional wrestler.
-Ashley now performs for World Wrestling Entertainment (WWE) as Charlotte Flair and is a multiple time WWE champion holding every Women's Championship title throughout her career.

-Brock Anderson

-Arn Anderson's son Brock asked his father to help him become a professional wrestler.
-Arn agreed under the condition that Brock finish college.
-After Brock graduated from East Carolina University he began training at the Nightmare Factory, AEW's training facility.
-Brock made his debut during a taping of All Elite Wrestling (AEW)'s television program Dynamite on June 6, 2021 performing as Brock Anderson.
-Brock is the newest addition to the Anderson family to date.

 Other storyline relatives

 Other professional wrestlers, under the Anderson heritage popped up on the independent circuit in the 1990s.

 Rocky Anderson

 Rocky Mills was the head trainer at Gene Anderson's gym.
 Rocky wrestled on the independent circuit as Rocky Anderson, a member of the Anderson family.

 The Andersons

 Pat Anderson

 Rocky was contacted by Ivan Koloff who told him he had been training a guy named Pat Connors, who both looked and wrestled like an Anderson.
 Rocky attended a show in Monroe, North Carolina to watch Pat perform.
 Rocky was impressed and with the blessings of Gene he allowed Pat to use the Anderson gimmick.
 Pat worked his entire career as Pat Anderson.

 C. W. Anderson

 Shortly afterwards Pat met Christopher Wright at a show he was working at for Carolina Championship Wrestling Alliance (CCWA).
 Pat was impressed with Christopher's skills and looks, so before approaching him Pat asked the CCWA booker Jim Massingale if he could work as a tag team together with Christopher.
 Pat and Christopher had a conversation and Christopher agreed to the tag team work.
 Gene Anderson had died at this point so Pat called Rocky to ask for permission to make Christopher an Anderson.
 Rocky told Pat to use his judgement and Christopher began performing as C. W. Anderson.

 During their time as a tag team Pat and C. W. were tag team champions 9 times, including the NWA World Tag Team Championship titles and they held 3 tag team championship titles from 3 different promotions concurrently.